Angelonius/Project-Tondo/README.md

 v.1.3: Updated the Maharlika in accord to the current updates to the base game.

 v.1.4: Added and updated the Wet Farm.

+v.1.5: Added in the "Favored Religion" mechanic in line with the latest update to the base game.